Angolan ex-leader dos Santos in intensive care -Portuguese media | Politics

 Angolan ex-leader dos Santos in intensive care -Portuguese media

-One of Africa's longest serving leaders, dos Santos stepped down five years ago.
-Last year, dos Santos returned home for the first time since he went into exile in Barcelona in April 2019.
+His rule was marked by a brutal civil war lasting nearly three decades against U.S.-backed UNITA rebels - which he won in 2002 - and a subsequent oil-fuelled boom.
+Last year dos Santos returned home for the first time since he went into exile in Barcelona in April 2019.

 - Country: